Dagenham Lease Extension - Free Consultation

 Dagenham property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 35 years left, the premises will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement